Forest conservation

 We have already lost enough forest to cover the whole of the United States since 1900.
 This is having a massive impact on forest species across the globe.
 Species like the pygmy three-toed sloth in Panama, Hainan gibbon in China and Bengal tigers in Nepal, are all being pushed to the limit by deforestation.
 The pressure on our forest species is growing, and now more than ever, life needs our support.

-Together we can make a difference, our restoration projects in South Sumatra are protecting 440,000 hectares of forest, we have replanted over 1 million mangrove trees in the Philippines and we are protecting species that are most at risk.
-Through working to save forest animals close to extinction and recovering their precious ecosystems, we will shape a more balanced, vibrant and connected world.
+People and nature can thrive together - our restoration projects in South Sumatra are protecting 440,000 hectares of forest, we have replanted over 1 million mangrove trees in the Philippines and we are protecting species that are most at risk.
+Through working to save forest animals close to extinction and recovering their precious ecosystems, we will help nature recover.

 Hainan gibbon conservation